 Either party may appeal the decision of the hearing official or officials to the campus chancellor.
 Appeal of the chancellor's decision is to the president.
 Appeal of the president's decision is to the Board of Curators.

-- The University of Missouri-St. Louis will not provide grade reports to parents unless the student has completed the necessary authorization in the registrar’s office.
+- The University of Missouri-St. Louis will not provide grade reports to parents unless the student has granted access to academic information via their self-service student center.

 - The University of Missouri-St. Louis may permit access to or release of the educational records without the written consent of the student to the parents of a dependent student as defined in Section 152 of the Internal Revenue Code of 1954.